Home /Compare /Lilac vs Wisteria

 Can you use lilac and wisteria together?+

-Yes, they can work well together in a monochromatic or analogous palette since they're both blue-green colors.
-Their contrast ratio is 1.01:1.
-Use lilac as the dominant/darker color and wisteria as the accent or highlight.
+Yes.
+Both lilac and wisteria are magenta shades, so they pair naturally in a monochromatic palette.
+Use lilac as the dominant color and wisteria as the accent or highlight.

 What is the hex code for lilac?+